LogentriesCommunity/le_python/README.rst

 The parameter ``LOGENTRIES_TOKEN`` needs to be filled in to point to a file in your Logentries account.

-In your Logentries account, create a new host, giving it a name that represents your app.
-Then create a logfile, selecting ``Token TCP`` as the source\_type.
-This will print a Token UUID beside the logfile.
+In your Logentries account, create a logfile, selecting ``Token TCP`` as the source\_type.
+This will print a Token UUID.
 This is the value to use for ``LOGENTRIES_TOKEN``.

+The appender will attempt to send your log data over TLS over port 443, otherwise it will send over port 80.

 You are now ready to start logging